Build Perfect Circles in a World Made of Squares

 Circle Sizes Builders Actually Use

 Wizard towers and lighthouses: 9–15 blocks.
 Castle corner turrets: 7–11.
 Large keep towers and windmills: 17–25.
-Domes and arena walls: 31–64 — at that scale the staircase steps smooth out and the shape reads as genuinely round.
+Domes and arena walls: 31–64.
+At that scale the staircase steps smooth out and the shape reads as genuinely round.
 Above 64 you are in mega-build territory: the generator goes to 128 so even server spawn projects are covered.

 Works for Any Block Game or Pixel Art

-The chart is plain geometry, so it works identically for Terraria, Roblox, LEGO builds, cross-stitch patterns, and pixel art — anywhere you need a circle out of square units.
+The chart is plain geometry, so it works identically for Terraria, Roblox, LEGO builds, cross-stitch patterns, and pixel art: anywhere you need a circle out of square units.

-Minecraft Circle Sizes Chart — Blocks Needed
+Minecraft Circle Sizes Chart: Blocks Needed